Blue Peafowl Fact File

 A group of males who are generally closely related will form a lek site where they each maintain a small territory.
 Females then visit the males at these sites.
 The males do not generally attempt to guard the females.
 Males produce a loud call to advertise their presence.

 The males display for the females by lifting their tail feathers up and shaking them.

 Once they have mated the female creates a nest.
-This is a shallow depression scrape in the ground.
+This is a shallow scrape in the ground.
 They line this with leaves, sticks and other material.
-Occasionally the nest is built on a building or they make occupy a disused white-rumped vulture nest.
+Occasionally the nest is built on a building or they may occupy a disused white-rumped vulture nest.

-In their natural range peafowl will moult their tail feathers during August.
+In their natural range a male blue peafowl will molt the tail feathers during August.
 These then develop again in February.